By: Iben Bjørgulf Antonsen

 1.1 billion without access to electricity

-An estimated 1.1 billion people – corresponding to 14% of the world population – did not have access to electricity in 2017, according to the Energy Access Outlook report (p.
-11) published by the International Energy Agency.
-About 84 per cent of people without access to electricity reside in rural areas and more than 95 per cent of those living without electricity are in countries in Sub-Saharan Africa and developing Asia.
+An estimated 1.1 billion people – corresponding to 14% of the world population – did not have access to electricity in 2017, according to the Energy Access Outlook report published by the International Energy Agency (IEA).
+About 84 % of people without access to electricity reside in rural areas and more than 95 % of those living without electricity are in countries in Sub-Saharan Africa and developing Asia.
 Many more suffer long power cuts from unstable and poor quality energy supplies.

 Almost every aspect of everyday life activities is organized around a stable and undisturbed flow of electricity accompanied with sources of light to prolong hours of productivity.
 All activities come to a natural stop without light, as it gets impossible to read, do homework, sports, cook, patch clothes and maintain small businesses and social life when the sun sets leaving a pitch-black scenery.

 “The dark stops everything.
 With light, you can keep going and do things.
 Light is a universal need,” describes the co-founder of BRIGHT, member of the board of directors and head of the design company K8, Marius Andresen.